 I have owned a Pharmacy in Orleans, been an Assistant Director of Pharmacy at a Hospital in Ottawa, and taught Pharmacy Assistant students for many years.
 Along the way, I have met various personalities and people from all walks of life.
 The ones who have impressed me the most, are those who are flexible, have a positive attitude, and are willing to accept change.

-Q: Who is the “ideal” candidate for Pharmacy Assistant training?
+Q: Who is the “ideal” applicant for Pharmacy Assistant training?

 Bob: It's simple.
-An ideal candidate is someone who can adapt to change, has a sense of adventure, a sense of humor, and is willing to learn and work hard.
+An ideal student is someone who can adapt to change, has a sense of adventure, a sense of humor, and is willing to learn and work hard.
 If you have these qualities, you will do well in this program.

-Q: In your opinion, what makes Herzing’s Pharmacy Assistant Program the best option for training in the Ottawa area?
+Q: In your opinion, what makes Herzing’s Pharmacy Assistant Program a good choice for students?

 Bob: Herzing’s Pharmacy Assistant Program is unique in that you can earn the diploma, and be job-ready, in just 10 months.
 This is one of the shortest, most comprehensive programs in Ottawa.